 The same situation would exist with regard to the ability of the trustee to use the assets in the trust to satisfy the supplemental needs of the beneficiary.
 However, there is one major difference.
 After the death of the beneficiary, assets that remain in the trust could be absorbed by Medicaid.

-They are offered on a complimentary basis, but we like to know how many people to expect, so we ask that you register for the seminar that works for you in advance.
-There is a complete list of the dates of our seminar schedule page, and you can follow the simple instructions to register so your seat will be reserved.
+They are offered on a complimentary basis, but we like to know how many people to expect, so we ask that you register for the Webinar that works for you in advance.
+There is a complete list of the dates of our Webinar schedule page, and you can follow the simple instructions to register so your seat will be reserved.

 Schedule a Consultation Today!